simondlevy/Hackflight/kicad/main/README.md

 8. Mount the flight controller to the airframe with four M2 screws and nuts, and rubber grommets.

-9. Solder the Teensy 4.0 onto the header pins on the flight controller header pins.
+9. After covering the Teensy 4.00 bottom middle with electrical tape to insulate it from any conact with the components on the flight controller, solder the Teensy 4.0 onto the header pins on the flight controller.

 Hover Deck: Solder right-angle male PicoBlade connector to board